lloesche/valheim-server-docker/README.md

 If `STATUS_HTTP` is set to `true` the status web server will be started.
 By default it runs on container port `80` but can be customized using `STATUS_HTTP_PORT`.

+This only works for public Valheim servers (`SERVER_PUBLIC=true`) because private ones do not answer to [Steam server queries](https://developer.valvesoftware.com/wiki/Server_queries).

 A `/status.json` will be updated every 10 seconds.

 Whenever Valheim server is not yet running the status will contain an error like